About the breeder

 Tipaw Ethical Charter and we take great pride in the health of our dogs and puppies by meeting specific criteria to ensure their well-being.

-This is a small family-run breeding kennel for Schapendoes and long-haired Dutch Shepherds in northern Alsace.
-My name is Leslie and I have been passionate about Schapendoes since 1994.
+This is a small family-run breeding operation for Schapendoes and long-haired Dutch Shepherds in a northern region.
+The breeder has been passionate about Schapendoes since 1994.

-Raised with love and respect, our puppies grow up at home in a calm and caring environment, surrounded by daily care and handling.
-They are accustomed to household noises, children, and the presence of other animals so that they are perfectly socialized before they leave us.
+Raised with love and respect, the puppies grow up at home in a calm and caring environment, surrounded by daily care and handling.
+They are accustomed to household noises, children, and the presence of other animals so that they are perfectly socialized before they leave.

-We select our breeding dogs based on their morphology and character.
-This has enabled us to achieve the most prestigious titles in France and internationally for several generations.
-I am also passionate about agility, which is why every female dog I keep competes.
-Together, we strive to achieve the best results in our work.
-This allows us to participate regularly in the French agility championship.
-It is a tribute to the work accomplished throughout the year with our dogs.
+The breeding dogs are selected based on their morphology and character.
+This has enabled the achievement of prestigious titles in France and internationally for several generations.
+The breeder is also passionate about agility, which is why every female dog kept competes.
+Together, they strive to achieve the best results in their work, allowing participation in the French agility championship regularly.
+It is a tribute to the work accomplished throughout the year with the dogs.

-The puppies are LOF registered, microchipped, vaccinated, dewormed, and perfectly socialized.
-Come discover this sheepdog with many qualities on our website.
+The puppies are registered, microchipped, vaccinated, dewormed, and perfectly socialized.
+Come discover this sheepdog with many qualities by submitting an application through the platform.

 Where do the puppies grow up before being adopted?